 I was bit by the technology bug back in 1987 when I signed up for my first computer data processing class.
 In 1989 I took my first animation computer class on the Amiga Computer.
 The computers were crude.
 There was only one computer that could go on the “internet” which was handled only by the teacher.
 Learning how to draw with a mouse was next to impossible for most people.
 But the flickering light on the screen was an instant drug for me and I found myself staying in the computer lab during summer school long after the class day was over.
 In fact, I didn’t want to go home.
 Never had I experienced wanting to learn something new with such passion before.
 As an artist and musician I had found the beginnings of my future, the holy trinity with the computer.
-Art – Music – Websites
+Art – Music – Technology

 I was hooked.
 Computers had all of the boundaries that music and art lacked.
 A square box, code and flatness.
 It was the perfect fit for my boundless expressions.

 I was one of those students who learned what I needed to learn so that I could break the rules.
 While everyone else was creating standard bouncing ball images I was busy creating 3-D looking sculpture that would spin out from the center and not get pixelated as it got larger.

 Early in the class the teacher told me I would not be able to create my vision.
 But my life as an artist and musician had taught me how to think outside of the box.
 When my piece was shown at our “end of class exhibition” everyone was in amazement on how I managed to create it.